 The park has a unique collection of animals from all over the world.
 There are red pandas, lemurs, reptiles, meerkats, otters, birds, wallabies, and many more animals to please your sight.

-The Birmingham Wildlife Conservation Park provides basic amenities like parking, accessible toilets, and a baby changing facility, and is wheelchair friendly too.
+The Birmingham Wildlife Conservation Park provides basic amenities like parking, accessible toilets, and a baby changing facility, and it is wheelchair friendly, too.
 There is a restaurant on-site where you can get snacks or food.

 You can take your children there; it’s a great place.